Search the Health Library

 Rockville, MD 20850

 Both SR and NSR device studies must be reviewed by a JHM IRB.
 In the case of an NSR claim, the initial assessment of whether or not the device study is NSR is made by the sponsor/investigator.
 The IRB then determines whether that assessment is appropriate.
 If an NSR study qualifies as “minimal risk” under Federal regulations; then the IRB may choose to use an expedited review procedure.
 The risk determination made by the IRB will be based upon both the nature of the device AND the proposed use of the device in the study.
+The Board’s finding will be documented in the meeting minutes.

-If a device does not meet the criteria for an expedited review procedure, the study must be reviewed at a convened IRB meeting, regardless of whether the device is SR or NSR.
 All IRB requirements for human subject research apply to any medical device research study conducted at Hopkins regardless of whether investigators seek exemption from IDE requirements.

 In 1995, the FDA and the Health Care Financing Agency (HCFA), now the Centers for Medicare & Medicaid Services (CMS), entered into an interagency agreement to categorize devices in clinical trials for purposes of eligibility for coverage by Medicare.
 There are two categories of devices: Category A (experimental/investigational devices for which there is no Medicare coverage); and Category B (non-experimental investigational devices).
 FDA will notify the sponsor (whether a commercial sponsor or a physician-investigator) of an investigational device clinical trial (i.e., a device with an IDE) of its decision regarding the category assigned to a device.